eD0o/jest/README.md

 ## 3.2 - Jest Hooks

 Jest have some hooks that are used inside describe blocks.
-It'll be better explained in the future classes.
+It'll be better explained in the next sections.

 Some examples are: beforeEach, afterEach, beforeAll, afterAll, etc.